 The estimates above do not include any portion of variable/incentive stock-based compensation awarded by the Advisor to these individuals since, as discussed below, those awards made by the Advisor to each individual are entirely measured and based upon stock performance metrics related only to UHS.
 Therefore, no portion of the variable/incentive stock-based compensation awarded by the Advisor to our named executive officers is attributable to services provided by those individuals on our behalf.
-Rather, the stock-based incentive compensation awarded to these individuals for their services rendered on behalf of UHT occurs in the form of performance based restricted stock grants awarded directly from UHT, as mentioned above, which had a grant date value of \$753,605 for 2020.
+Rather, the stock-based incentive compensation awarded to these individuals for their services rendered on behalf of UHT occurs in the form of performance based restricted stock grants awarded directly from UHT, as mentioned above, which had a grant date value of \$520,022 for 2022, including \$55,023 of grant date fair value awarded to a newly hired NEO.

-Enhanced Disclosure on Elements of Compensation from our Advisor to our NEOs in Response to Shareholder Engagement
+Enhanced Disclosure on Elements of Compensation from our Advisor to our NEOs

-The information below is provided as a result of our shareholder engagement initiative conducted in late 2019 during which our shareholders suggested information they may find useful in fully evaluating the Advisor's executive compensation program for the purpose of making an informed decision related to the Say on Pay vote.
+As a result of suggestions received from our shareholders, we are providing the information below as an additional means for our shareholders to fully evaluate the Advisor's executive compensation program for the purpose of making an informed decision related to the Say on Pay vote.

-In response to the feedback received, the Advisor has provided the information below in connection with the compensation it paid to our NEOs for 2020.
+The Advisor has provided the information below in connection with the compensation expense it incurred for our NEOs for 2022.
 During the year, each of our four NEOs received, from our Advisor, a base salary, cash incentive bonus, incentive stock-based compensation awards, pension benefits and other compensation (if applicable).